CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 grep key $HOME/.s3cfg
 ```

 Now return to the Nextcloud WWW-interface.
-Once you have defined the Nextcoud admin account, log in as the admin.
+Once you have defined the Nextcloud admin account, log in as the admin.
 Click the round symbol on the right end of the blue menu bar and select +Apps from the pop-up menu.

-From the application list, that opens, enable _External storage support_.
+From the appearing application list enable _External storage support_.

 Then click the round symbol again and open _settings_ .

-Tn the settings panel on the left side, scroll to the Administration section add select: _External storages_ .
+In the settings panel on the left side, scroll to the Administration section add select: _External storages_ .

 Open the _Add storage_ menu and select : _Amazon S3_

 This opens a definition menu here you need to file following parameters

 Folder name: display name for the allas bucket (2001234-nextcloud)
 Bucket: The bucket you just created  or some older bucket.
 Port: 443
 Region: US
 Enable SSL